harkaitz/sh-create-wallpaper/README.md

     wallpaper is gray with the HOSTNAME at top right and an optional image (logo) below.

-ssh-h-motd

-    Usage: ssh-h-motd { -V | [-e EXTRA][-c COMMAND][-p PS1] SSH,... }

-    Update the ~/.motd file in remote machines by consulting the
-    $SSH_H_MOTD_DIRECTORY/SSH files.
-It will edit ~/.profile properly so that the message is displayed properly.

-    You can add an extra text below the MOTD with -e.
-The message can be processed with COMMAND.
-You can set PS1 with -p.

-ssh-h-profile

-    Usage: ssh-h-profile [-u PROFILE_FILE][-c CODE] SSH,...

-    Add/update a "-- PROFILE --" section in ~/.profile in remote machines.

 ssh-h-starticon

     Usage: ssh-h-starticon { -V | SSH,... }